 Katherine McQuail appeared for the Appellant in the Court of Appeal in the case of Workman v Forrester EWCA Civ 73 in which judgment was handed down on 21 February 2017.
 The hearing of the appeal attracted

 We are pleased to announce that Nicholas Macklam has been appointed to HM Attorney General’s C Panel of Counsel to the Crown, effective from

 We are pleased to announce that Clive Moys has been appointed as a senior reviewer to the Bar Council’s Pro Bono Unit with particular reference to

-Read part one of two casenotes by Mark West on the recently reported decision of the Court of Appeal in Rabiu (reported on 16th December) concerning what happens when one co-purchaser signs the contract for sale and the other does not.
+Read part two (and the final part) of the casenotes by Mark West on the recently reported decision of the Court of Appeal in Rabiu (reported on 16th December) concerning what happens when one co-purchaser signs the contract for sale and the other does not.

 Clive Moys, one of our planning and property experts, takes part in the Lexis Nexis Housing and Planning Act 2016 webinar which is available to download from 9 February 2017.

 With the release of the Government’s Housing White Paper on 7 February, the webinar discusses the very topical issues of housing delivery and planning reform.